inaciose/z80asm/rc2014sdcard/README.md

 - make load quickier, (done a litle bit).
 - make save quickier
 - make it smaller (remove some push and pops of hl and de ???)
+- check the if the hex entries are valid

 # operations status and command codes
 https://docs.google.com/spreadsheets/d/1EDnzh6c8GuFteZskviRQ0HXl_1hdd2McFDgUcx4P_4A/edit?usp=sharing